kuvivek/drivingTheoryInGermany/README.md

 ✅ approach the junction cautiously
 **Comment**: The white marking on the road is called “shark's teeth” because of its appearance.
 It emphasizes an existing obligation to wait, in this case due to a right-before-left rule (intersection without right-of-way traffic signs).
 Therefore: Approach carefully, get an overview and behave according to the rules (I may drive here first, the driver on the left must wait).

+722. 721.
+How can you tell whether the rear fog lamp is switched on?
+✅ By the amber indicator light
+❌ By the red indicator light
+❌ By the blue indicator light
+**Comment**: The rear fog light may only be switched on when visibility is less than 50m.
+If it is switched on, a yellow indicator light comes on.